Communication

 Talking with family, friends, affected child and/or siblings

-The questions of when, who and what to tell depend on individual circumstances such as adjustment and coping, types of relationships and impact of the condition for the affected individual and family.
+The questions of when, who and what to communicate about an undiagnosed condition depend on individual circumstances such as adjustment and coping, types of relationships and impact of the signs/symptoms for you and your family.

-Many families wonder how and when to talk to their child/young adult about health issues +/- disability and differences, in an age and developmentally appropriate manner while promoting psychological well-being.
-Openness about health issues affecting daily life increases children’s coping, improves their attitude towards their differences, reduces stress and results in fewer psychological issues long-term.
+Many families wonder about talking with their child/young adult about health issues +/- disability and differences in an age and developmentally appropriate manner while promoting psychological well-being.
+Openness about health issues affecting daily life can increase your child’s coping, encourage acceptance of their differences, reduce stress and result in fewer psychological issues long-term.

-Unaffected children can have many different feelings about siblings with health issues +/- disability depending on individual factors such as age, temperament and particular aspects of their sibling’s condition (e.g. challenging behaviour, communication difficulties, level of care required).
+Unaffected children can have many different feelings about siblings with health issues +/- disability depending on individual factors such as age, temperament and particular aspects of their sibling’s signs and symptoms (e.g. challenging behaviour, communication difficulties, level of care required).

 Pregnancy planning when a family member has an undiagnosed condition can raise many concerns about the possibility of recurrence- seeking specific information from a genetic professional can help with clarifying risks and options as well as decision-making.